cmpd6/cmpd6.github.io/index.md

 ### Conference program

 Please use the links at the top of the page to navigate the program.
-A (pdf) book of abstracts will be available very soon.
+A pdf with all abstracts and the list of all participants is available [here](/assets/pdf/abstracts-booklet.pdf).

 ### Conference venue information